Rasmika-b/Buy_from_farmers/README.md

 7. UML Diagrams: UML.pdf

-8. Coding: Folder has all the required codes
+8. Coding: Folder has all the required sample codes that gives insight on building something similar

 9. Testing Functionalities: testing.pdf